-The GDCF is annually accumulated in the GDCF Special Account under a certain framework to respond to lags of redemption and transfer such as fixed-rate transfer from the General Account (1.6% of the total JGBs outstanding at the beginning of the previous fiscal year).
-The GDCF balance had been maintained at approximately 10 trillion yen using an issuance amount of approximately one week () as a guide in order to prepare for operational risks and other emergencies (possibilities that Refunding Bonds cannot be issued due to reasons such as large-scale disasters or system failure) until FY2012.
+The GDCF is annually accumulated in the GDCF Special Account under a certain framework to respond to lags of redemption and transfer.

+The GDCF balance had been maintained at approximately 10 trillion yen using an issuance amount of approximately one week ( ) as a guide in order to prepare for operational risks and other emergencies (possibilities that Refunding Bonds cannot be issued due to reasons such as large-scale disasters or system failure) until FY2012.

 When formulating the FY2013 JGB Issuance Plan, the government was allowed to use temporary borrowings from the BOJ for covering operational risks and reduced the GDCF balance to 3 trillion yen, equivalent to the level required to prepare for accidental underbidding in JGB auctions, which cannot be covered by such borrowings, taking into account the maximum bid amount of coupon-bearing JGBs per auction, etc. The equivalent to the reduction was used for redeeming JGBs to hold down Refunding Bond issuance.